open-component-model/.github/CONTRIBUTING.md

 3. **Assign reviews.** A maintainer will be assigned to review the changes in the PR.
 4. **Review.** At least 2 maintainers will review the PR.
 Checkout the [style guidelines](#style-guidelines) section for some things reviewers will look for.
 Reviewers are expected to add comments to the code changes introduced in the PR.
 5. **Address comments.** The PR owner should address the reviewers' comments by answering questions or making changes to the code.
 Once changes are applied, the PR owner should let the reviewer know, for example, by replying to the comments with `Done` and requesting another review from the reviewer.
 If the reviewer approves of the answer and/or changes, they can resolve the comment.
 Otherwise, they will follow-up with a new comment.
 6. **Approve/Merge.** Once all comments are resolved, a PR must be approved by at least two reviewers who are maintainers of the code.
-After that, the PR ownder can merge the PR.
+After that, the PR owner can merge the PR.
 If the PR was opened by a community contributor, they should wait for a maintainer to merge the PR.

 ### Style Guidelines